 If you have the pleasure of visiting us, please take the time to stop by the Anatomical Museum at the University of Edinburgh (although check the dates and times they’re open as they are quite limited).
 It’s free (donations accepted), and a great way to engage with some enthralling history, albeit a little chilling at times.

 After your museum visit, we would love to show you more of what the city has to offer.
-If you’re interested, please check our website for more information on the various walking tours of Edinburgh we offer- both scheduled and private.
+If you’re interested, please check our homepage for more information on the various walking tours of Edinburgh we offer- both scheduled and private.
 Our golden retriever tour guide, Sawyer, would also love to meet you.
 However, if you can’t make it to Edinburgh, you can always follow Sawyer’s (and our) adventures on Instagram, Facebook, and Twitter.

 Until next time- Explore & Discover